-- Finished with a strong duck fabric heading and two #2 solid brass grommets.
+- Heading and Grommet Style - This flag has a sturdy duck cloth heading and two #2 solid brass grommets.

 On January 9, 1788, Connecticut became the fifth colony to ratify the U.S. Constitution.
 Although Connecticut displayed a flag that was generally accepted as its official state flag, the specifications were not made official until they were adopted into law by the Connecticut General Assembly in 1897.
 Getting the specifications written into law was prompted by the Anna Warner Bailey Chapter of the Daughters of the American Revolution, who persuaded Governor Coffin in 1895 to propose to the Connecticut General Assembly that an official flag be adopted.